conversejs/converse.js/docs/source/plugin_development.rst

                 // Then we can alert that message, like so: alert(this._converse.user_settings.initialize_message);
             },

+            // Optional dependencies are other plugins which might be
+            // overridden or relied upon, and therefore need to be loaded before
+            // this plugin.
+They are called "optional" because they might not be
+            // available, in which case any overrides applicable to them will be
+            // ignored.

+            // It's possible however to make optional dependencies non-optional.
+            // If the setting "strict_plugin_dependencies" is set to true,
+            // an error will be raised if the plugin is not found.
+            //
+            // NB: These plugins need to have already been loaded via require.js.

+            optional_dependencies: [],

             overrides: {
                 // If you want to override some function or a Backbone model or